lionheart/LHSKeyboardAdjusting/README.md

    ```
    -->

-3. Finally, just activate and deactivate the automatic adjustments in `viewWillAppear` and `viewWillDisappear`.
+3. Activate and deactivate the automatic adjustments in `viewWillAppear` and `viewWillDisappear`.

    ```objc
    #import <LHSKeyboardAdjusting/UIViewController+LHSKeyboardAdjustment.h>